chriskyfung/qwiklabs-completed-labs-tracker/README.md

 🎯 **Objectives of this project**

-- To develop a handy way to implement the enhancement to Google Cloud Skills Boost website in a web browser.
+- Develop a userscript to enhance the Google Cloud Skills Boost website.
-- To indicate completed labs and quests in Google Cloud Skills Boost Catalog pages, thereby easier to inspect the self-learning progress and look for unenrolled quests or incompleted labs.
+- Indicate completed labs and courses on Catalog pages, making it easier to track learning progress and find new activities.
-- To design a location to store and update the name list of the completed items.
+- Store and update the list of completed items locally in your browser's IndexedDB.

 For more information, please read [**this post**](https://chriskyfung.github.io/blog/qwiklabs/Qwiklabs-User-Tips-for-Learning_Google_Cloud_Platform) on my GitHub Pages.